AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/tutorials/package_recipe_to_import_into_dsw/package_recipe_to_import_into_dsw.md

 # Tutorial - Package Recipe to Import into the Data Science Workspace

 ## Objective
 The objective of this tutorial is to show users how to author a recipe using various options and to import them to the Data Science Workspace.
 The source options we will cover include Git, Docker, and JAR.
-The languages for the recipe will be Python, Scala, PySpark, Tensorflow, and R.
+The languages for the recipe will be Python, <!--Scala, PySpark, -->Tensorflow, and R.

 ---